kevintruong/til/Scheduling,-Part-1:-Scheduling-Processes.md

 ## What is 'turnaround time'?

-The total time from when you start the process to when it ends.
+The total time from when you the process arrives to when it ends.

 `turnaround_time = end_time - arrival_time`